 Season: Sprinkle the remaining barbecue rub evenly over the stuffed shells.

-Finish Cooking: Carefully flip the shotgun shells over, brush the top with BBQ sauce, and smoke for another 5 minutes.
+Glaze: Brush the tops of the smoked shells with your favorite BBQ sauce, close the lid, and smoke for an additional 5 minutes.
+Carefully flip the shotgun shells over, brush the top with BBQ sauce, and smoke for another 5 minutes.

 Serve: Remove the smoked shells from the smoker and serve immediately with extra BBQ sauce.
-Enjoy!

 Video